Browse/search for people

-- Yallop, M, Barker, G & Williamson, C, 2016, Characterising the microbiome of Corallina officinalis, a dominant calcified intertidal red alga.
-FEMS Microbiology Ecology.
+- Brodie, J, Williamson, C, Barker, GLA, Walker, RH, Briscoe, A & Yallop, ML, 2016, Characterising the microbiome of Corallina officinalis, a dominant calcified intertidal red alga.
+FEMS Microbiology Ecology, vol 92.

 - Bradley, J, Arndt, S, Sabacka, M, Benning, L, Barker, G, Blacker, J, Yallop, M, Wright, K, Bellas, C, Telling, J, Tranter, M & Anesio, A, 2016, Microbial dynamics in a High-Arctic glacier forefield: a combined field, laboratory, and modelling approach.
 Biogeosciences Discussions.

-- Bellas, C, Anesio, A & Barker, G, 2015, Analysis of virus genomes from glacial environments reveals novel virus groups with unusual host interactions.
-Frontiers in microbiology, vol 6.
+- Bellas, CM, Anesio, AMB & Barker, GLA, 2015, Analysis of virus genomes from glacial environments reveals novel virus groups with unusual host interactions.
+Frontiers in Microbiology, vol 6.